 Before I begin I would like to say that nothing I say here is a ‘dis’ on R. I love R, it is the program I started coding in, but there are many tools and programming languages out there, and a good coder and developer will select the right tool for the right job - if given the choice.

-The important feature of R is its philosophy which can be read in my introduction to R course notes that are freely available here.
-This philosophy is to 'turn ideas into software quickly and faithfully', and R does this in data analysis.
+The philosophy of R is to ‘turn ideas into software quickly and faithfully’, and R does this in data analysis.
 For trying out an idea and getting something to work quickly in statistical data analysis the S language has had a big advantage over Python but this has changed!